marcobonici/marcobonici.github.io/blog/capse.md

 # The Julia CMB emulator: here comes Capse!

-On of the recent hot topics in Cosmology is represented by the development of _emulators_, surrogate models that are meant to replace a computationally expensive function with an approximation that is way cheaper.
+One of the recent hot topics in Cosmology is represented by the development of _emulators_, surrogate models that are meant to replace a computationally expensive function with an approximation that is way cheaper.
 Focusing on CMB emulators, two of the last emulators built are ClassNet[^classnet] and Cosmopower[^cosmopower].
-Following different strategies and approaches, these two frameworks are able to compute the CMB angular spectrum in a fraction of the time required by an Einstein-Boltzmann solver; Cosmopower in particular is around 1,000 times faster, computing the CMB power spectrum in a few milliseconds.
+Following different strategies and approaches, these two frameworks are able to compute the CMB angular spectrum in a fraction of the time required by an Einstein-Boltzmann solver; in particular, Cosmopower gives a speedup of a factor of 1.000x, computing the CMB power spectrum in a few milliseconds.

 So, the interested reader might ask us a simple question: *why are you working on yet another CMB emulator?
 Can't you just use what is already out there?*

-I think that, although the codes developed by the community an incredibile performance and versatility, we can do better, reducing the amount of resources required to train the emulators and reaching a higher computational performance.
+I think that, although the codes developed by the community have incredibile performance and versatility, we can do better, reducing the amount of resources required to train the emulators and reaching a higher computational performance.
 Furthermore, I wanna leverage one of the emulators main characteristics, their _differentiability_.
 This open up to the possibility of using gradient-based algorithms for bayesian inference and minimization.

 In order to reach that goal, together with Federico Bianchini[^moustache] and Jaime Ruiz-Zapatero[^phylosophy], I have developed Capse.jl, a CMB Angular Power Spectrum emulator written using the Julia language.

 So, what are the main characteristics of Capse.jl and why should you consider giving it a try?

-- ⚡ Capse.jl is blazing fast.
-It builds on SimpleChains.jl[^simplechains], a Julia Neural Network library designed with a limited scope: develop fast neural networks running on the CPU.
+- ⚡ Capse.jl is blazingly fast.
+It builds on SimpleChains.jl[^simplechains], a Julia Neural Network library designed with a limited scope: develop fast neural networks running on the CPU[^luxintegration].
-- ⚗️ In order to emulate only the essential components, Capse.jl performs a physics-based preprocess of the output features[^preprocess].
+- ⚗️ In order to minimize the amount of resourced used, Capse.jl performs a physics-based preprocess of the output features[^preprocess].
 - 🔋 Capse.jl is cheap to train: as a consequence of the previous two points, it can be trained in around one hour using a standard CPU.
 - 🎯 Capse.jl can be coupled with gradient-based algorithms, in order to perform bayesian analysis and/or minimizations.